You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Do you want the LED indicators on your ZEN32 to reflect the status of the device associated with each button?

-While the buttons on the ZEN32 don't report on/off status as they are not on/off devices themselves, there is a work-around in Home Assistant that will allow you to program the LED indicator based on the associated device status.
+We've included instructions below for programming the LED indicators on Home Assistant based on the associated device status below.
 If you aren't on the JS integration yet, Home Assistant currently recommends handling Z-Wave devices through the new Z-Wave JS integration since all others have essentially been abandoned and / or discontinued.

 JS Z-Wave added a service called "bulk_set_partial_config_parameters."
 This tool will allow you to set any parameter for a Z-Wave device in Zwave_JS.